ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/install/convert-to-v3alpha1.md

   <a href="../../running/tls#tlscontext">Learn more about <code>TLSContext</code></a>
 </Alert>

-In $productName$ 1.X, simply creating a `TLSContext` is sufficient to terminate TLS, but in 2.X you _must_ use a `Host`.
+In Emissary 1.X, simply creating a `TLSContext` is sufficient to terminate TLS, but in 2.X you _must_ use a `Host`.
 The minimal setup to terminate TLS is now something like this:

 ```yaml